hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 In this part, you will complete the hazard detection unit for the non combinational pipelined CPU in `components/hazardnoncombin.scala`.
+The descriptions on top of the file that file should give explaination for the meaning of each signal.
+The following subsections describe the changes in the cores as well as in the memory.
+Note that you don't have to change any component other than the hazard unit for the non combinational core.

 ## The new memory interface